JOHNS HOPKINS UNIVERSITY

 Here’s everything you should know before you apply to Johns Hopkins University

-Johns Hopkins University ranks number one in research and development spending in the U.S. As a research university, every faculty member is actively engaged in original investigations, and students are encouraged to do the same.
+Johns Hopkins University ranks number one in research and development spending in the U.S..
+As a research university, every faculty member is actively engaged in original investigations, and although it is not a strict Johns Hopkins University requirement, students are encouraged to do the same.
 If this interests you, keep reading to find out everything else you need to know about Johns Hopkins!

 Where is Johns Hopkins?

-Johns Hopkins University is located in Baltimore, Maryland.
-There are tons of fun places to visit, like the National Aquarium, the Edgar Allan Poe House, and Fort McHenry (the birthplace of “The Star Spangled Banner”).
+Johns Hopkins University is located in Baltimore, Maryland, where there are a number of fun places to visit, like the National Aquarium, the Edgar Allan Poe House, and Fort McHenry (the birthplace of “The Star Spangled Banner”).
 Every season brings different festivals to this lively city; there’s the Maryland Film Festival in the spring, a book festival and Comic-Con each fall, and Artscape in the summer.
-Many JHU students engage in the Baltimore community by volunteering through the Center for Social Concern.
+Although not a JHU requirement, many students engage in the Baltimore community by volunteering through the Center for Social Concern.

 How do I apply?

 JHU has both Regular and Early Decision programs.
-The Early Decision deadline is November 1st, and the Regular Decision deadline is January 2nd, with applicants receiving their answers in mid-December and late March respectively.
-Early Decision is a binding application, meaning that if you get accepted to Johns Hopkins, you must withdraw any applications to other schools and attend Hopkins.
-In the class of 2024, 1,922 students were admitted from the RD applicant pool (7.1%) and 682 ED applicants were admitted.
-That higher acceptance rate might tempt you to apply early, but keep in mind that you should only apply ED if you are 100% certain that you would attend JHU if you got admitted.
+The Early Decision I deadline is November 1st, and both the Early Decision II and Regular Decision deadlines are January 3rd, with applicants receiving their answers in mid-December and late March respectively.
+Early Decision is a binding application, meaning that if you get accepted to Johns Hopkins, you must withdraw any applications to other schools and are required to attend Hopkins.
+In the class of 2025, 1,652 students were admitted from the regular decision applicant pool and 824 applicants were admitted from the early decision applicant pool.
+Keep in mind that you should only apply to JHU early decision if you are 100% certain that you would attend if admitted.

 JHU accepts the Coalition for College Application and the Common Application for first-year candidates.
-In addition to one of these applications, you’ll need to submit a short JHU supplemental essay, your SAT or ACT scores, two teacher recommendations, a secondary school report (school counselor recommendation, transcript, and high school profile), and a mid-year report of your grades.
+In addition to one of these applications, you’ll be required to submit a short JHU supplemental essay, your SAT or ACT score (optional for the class of 2026), two teacher evaluations, a secondary school report (school counselor recommendation, transcript, and high school profile), and a mid-year report of your grades.